-This training period is somewhere in between the middle of July to middle of August.
+This training period is between the middle of July and the middle of August.

-At this time of the year we’re doing more intensity work that’s becoming more and more ski-specific.
-Still keeping it into the threshold, primarily threshold with a little bit of Level 4 introduction.
+At this time of the year, we’re doing more intensity work that’s becoming more and more ski-specific—still keeping it into the threshold, with a little Level 4 introduction.

 For most, it is a time to put in the hard work for the winter.
-However, if you have a family vacation or other conflicts that may make it difficult to follow the plan as written, some week or work out swapping is OK as long as the big picture is kept in mind.
-Long story short, if you have some non-training conflicts, do your best to work around your schedule and if need be, shift a work out from one week to next week to keep life in balance.
+However, if you have a family vacation or other conflicts that may make it difficult to follow the plan as written, some week or workout swapping is OK as long as the big picture is kept in mind.
+Long story short, if you have some non-training conflicts, do your best to work around your schedule and, if need be, shift a workout from one week to next to keep life in balance.

-We should continue with our ramp up of both the intensity and the volume, but don’t overdo it.
-If time is tight, but you are fresh prioritize the intensity days, strength and over distance.
-If you are feeling run down from vacation or other conflicts, prioritize simple maintenance training.
+We should continue with our ramp-up of both the intensity and the volume, but don’t overdo it.
+If time is tight, but you are fresh, prioritize the intensity days, strength, and over distance.
+If you feel run down from vacation or other conflicts, prioritize simple maintenance training.
 If the period is without conflict, super!

-Intensity remains the same.
-Still doing primarily threshold-based with a continued introduction of Level 4-type of intervals.
+The intensity remains the same.
+We are still doing primarily threshold-based work with a continued introduction of Level 4-type intervals.

 New this month is ski walking.
-Ski walking is an awesome workout that is a staple of our training from now until we are skiing on snow.
-However, we have to use it sparingly.
-Too much and we are not able to absorb it and recover.
+Ski walking is an excellent workout that is a staple of our training from now until we are skiing on snow.
+After that, however, we have to use it sparingly.
+Too much, and we are not able to absorb it and recover.
 If you have not ski walked before, check out this link:

-As always, as you are evaluating your training and planning your workouts, give some thought to how you are using your training plan.
-It should be written to be a blueprint and a guide for your training, and looking yearly it is not written knowing in advance what conflicts you may have with training on any given day.
+As you are evaluating your training and planning your workouts, think about how you are using your training plan.
+It should be written to be a blueprint and a guide for your training.
+It is not written knowing beforehand what conflicts you may have with training on any given day.

 IN GENERAL STRENGTH:

-We’re shifting to more dynamic strength (lower loads, higher velocity of movement).
-By increasing velocity, movements will become more plyometric (faster and more dynamic).
+We’re shifting to more dynamic strength (lower loads, higher movement velocity).
+Increasing velocity makes movements more plyometric (faster and more dynamic).
 As we do this, we increase the speed of movement and decrease the weight.